 Not only do such moves undermine efforts to build a consensus for multilateral action, they make the United States more vulnerable to international commercial complaints.
 They can also damage U.S. leadership by greatly expanding the universe of entities subject to countersanctions to include insurers, creditors, and foreign subsidiaries.

 There is no better example of the ineffectiveness of U.S. unilateral sanctions than Washington’s policy toward Cuba.
-Implemented in October 1960 to pressure Fidel Castro to democratize, the Cuban embargo arguably has helped prop up the current regime.
-It is unlikely the Cuban dictatorship could have withstood five decades of free trade, free markets, and free enterprise, powered by its own entrepreneurial citizens.
+Implemented in October 1960 to pressure Cuba to democratize, the embargo arguably has helped prop up the current regime.
+It is unlikely the Cuban dictatorship could have withstood six decades of free trade, free markets, and free enterprise, powered by its own entrepreneurial citizens.

 A comprehensive review of U.S. unilateral economic sanctions is overdue.
 From the five-decade old embargo on Cuba to extraterritorial sanctions on other countries, unilateral sanctions bring a host of unintended and unhelpful consequences.
 It’s time to put an end to these damaging policies.